 The Brother DS-620 Mobile was the only model to earn a 5 out of 10 in this metric.
 ITs performance was somewhat lopsided.
 On one hand installation and file management was a breeze, but the OCR performance was almost laughable.
 It turned documents into a jumbled mess of gibberish.
 If OCR is important to you, this is not the model for you.

-The Epson Perfection V600 earned a low 3 out of 10 for its included software.
+The Epson Perfection V600 also earned 5 out of 10 for its included software.
 We felt like we spent more time than should be necessary wading through clunky menus before getting the scan settings we wanted.
 The software also did not seem to run well on any of our Mac devices, often crashing or freezing.
 The Epson Perfection V39 has very similar software, with a couple extra features like the ability to automatically recognize the fact that you're scanning two photos at once, and create two seperate files.